 Rapid City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rapid City is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Rapid City who work in office and administrative support (14.92%), sales jobs (12.06%), and management occupations (8.09%).
+There are especially a lot of people living in Rapid City who work in sales jobs (12.86%), office and administrative support (11.67%), and management occupations (9.09%).

-Rapid City is a somewhat ethnically-diverse city.
+Rapid City is a very ethnically-diverse city.
 The people who call Rapid City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rapid City residents report their race to be White, followed by Native American.
-Important ancestries of people in Rapid City include Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Rapid City include German, Irish, Norwegian, English, and French.

 The most common language spoken in Rapid City is English.
 Other important languages spoken here include Native American languages and Spanish.